-Prince Andrew Is Preparing to Face Prince Charles's Wrath
+Prince Andrew Is Reportedly Preparing to Face Prince Charles's Wrath

 RELATED: Prince Andrew Has Now Been Accused of Using the N-Word

-Princess Beatrice's upcoming wedding is also being put on hold in the wake of the scandal.
+Princess Beatrice's upcoming wedding is also reportedly being put on hold in the wake of the scandal.
 With a huge production like a royal wedding being put on the back burner, it's clear that all the royals are doing their best to get past Andrew's reported indiscretions as soon as possible.

 "I think Charles will realize that William and Harry and the little royal family he wants to create will leave him short of support," the queen's biographer, Sally Bedell Smith, added.
 "He's going to need to recognize that he can't just rely on his sons and their wives to carry out the vast number of royal duties — he's going to need his siblings Anne, Edward, and Sophie to help with the workload.
 Beatrice and Eugenie are not working royals, which is what Charles wanted; the Wessex children aren't going to carry out royal duties; and it's going to be a long time before George, Charlotte, and Louis will be old enough to do so."